debamitro/videogreetingcard/README.md

 # videogreetingcard
-A way to send video greeting cards
+A way to send video greeting cards.
+Totally work in progress as of now.